 - Boil the water before adding to the rice.

 - You can cover the pan with aluminum foil first and then use the pan cover to tightly seal in the steam.

-What Rice is Best with beans?
+What Rice is Best with Black Beans?

 White rice is great.
 It has a mild flavor and light and fluffy texture when cooked.

 Jasmine Rice is ideal because the grains soak up the spices and flavors very well.
 It also has a pleasant aroma while it is cooking.

 Basmati rice is also a great choice because of its pleasant, and nutty aroma.
 A tasty choice when serving rice with vegetable or meat stew.

 What to Serve with Rice and Black Beans

 Leftover rice will store in the fridge for up to four days or in the freezer for up to four months.